ilsemae/Rolling-Disk/readme.txt

+This project was completed in 2014 as the final project for the Advanced Dynamics class at Cornell University, Mechanical Engineering.

+This code comprises simulation (in Matlab) of disk on a flat surface.

 To view the rolling disk animation, open for_running.m and modify the initial condition variables on lines 1-9.

 To view a disk rolling in a circle, uncomment line 17.